Jackson Hole: Economy

 Jackson Hole Airport is the largest and busiest commercial airport in Wyoming.
-The Jackson Hole Airport is also the only airport in the US that is located inside a National Park.
+It is also the only airport in the US that is located inside a National Park.
 Strict noise abatement regulations and the terminal building's low profile allow for the airport to operate within federal guidelines inside Grand Teton National Park.
 However, it becomes difficult to fly in the winter months.
-Major airlines serve the valley with jet service, some of which is seasonal (summer and winter).
+Major airlines serve the valley with jet service, some of which are seasonal (summer and winter).

-In 2016, the Jackson Hole Tourism website put up 20 live webcams of Jackson's town square in order to boost tourism.
+In 2016, the Jackson Hole Tourism website put up 20 live webcams of Jackson's town square to boost tourism.
 Since then, the audience of the live screening has grown rapidly, with up to 2,000 people watching at any one time.

-Jackson Hole was rated in 2017 as the best campsite in Wyoming in a 50-state survey conducted by MSN.com.

 The community is also home to the Jackson Hole Economic Symposium, an annual gathering by the Federal Reserve Bank of Kansas City that includes "prominent central bankers, finance ministers, academics, and financial market participants from around the world," according to its description.
-"The participants convene to discuss the economic issues, implications, and policy options pertaining to the symposium topic.
+"The participants convene to discuss the economic issues, implications, and policy options about the symposium topic.
 The symposium proceedings include papers, commentary, and discussion."

-Teton County, Wyoming has the highest pretax average income of any county in the United States of $312,442.
-75% of the earnings come from investments or other non-wage sources, compared to 31% on average for the rest of the United States.
-Wyoming does not have an income tax and is tax friendly, making it a financially beneficial place to retire.

 In popular culture

 Films set and/or shot in Jackson Hole include 3 Bad Men (1926), The Big Sky (1952), The Wild North (1952), Shane (1953), Spencer's Mountain (1963), Any Which Way You Can (1980), The Mountain Men (1980), Rocky IV (1985), Dances with Wolves (1990), and Django Unchained (2012).
-In seasons 3 & 4 of the HBO series Silicon Valley it's used as a recurring plot point for the characters of Gavin Belson and Jack Barker, though Jackson Hole itself is never seen in the show.
-It is also a major location in the video games The Last of Us (2013) and The Last of Us Part II (2020), in which Jackson itself is home to a large community of survivors in a post-apocalyptic world.
+It is also a major location in the video games The Last of Us (2013) and The Last of Us Part II (2020), as well as the HBO adaptation, in which Jackson itself is home to a large community of survivors in a post-apocalyptic world.

 Rapper Kanye West recorded his album Ye (2018) while living in Jackson Hole; the album cover features a picture of the Teton mountains he had taken on his iPhone a few hours before the album's release.
 Other albums West recorded here include his and Kid Cudi's Kids See Ghosts, Nas's Nasir, Pusha T's Daytona, and Teyana Taylor's K.T.S.E..
 These albums are collectively known as the Wyoming Sessions.